Summary

 • Cloud platforms (e.g., AWS, Google Cloud, Azure) have made distributed computing accessible through services like Amazon EMR and Google Dataproc.
 These services simplify the deployment and management of distributed applications.

-• Kubernetes has become the standard for orchestrating distributed applications, managing containers and ensuring high availability across clusters.
+• kubernetes has become the standard for orchestrating distributed applications, managing containers and ensuring high availability across clusters.

 • Edge computing is gaining momentum, enabling data to be processed closer to the source (e.g., IoT devices), reducing latency and bandwidth usage.